What to Expect

 We hope you’ll visit us on a Sunday morning or two to learn more about our dynamic worship, our diverse community, and our work in the world.
 We understand that visiting a new religious community can be intimidating.
 Below you’ll find answers to the the questions we hear the most:

-During the current pandemic, we are gathering in-person and virtually at 10:00 AM on Sunday.
-During a regular congregational year (Sunday after Labor Day through mid June), we have two services, at 9:30 and 11:15 am.
-During the summer, we have one service at 10:00 am.
+We gather in-person and virtually at 10:00 AM on Sunday.
 Gathering hymns begin five minutes before.
 Greeters will be available to answers any questions you might have.

 Though each Sunday is a little different, each service begins with music (gathering hymns).
 The liturgist will welcome us all and invite us to greet each other.
 We’ll have more music, sometimes a story for all ages.
 Our offering is collected with live music before a time of prayer and mediation, followed by a reading or two.
 An anthem will lead us into the sermon then closing hymn and a benediction.
 Anything that is recited together will be shown for all to read together.

 Come as you are!
 Some of our congregants might wear their Sunday best on high holidays and others show up in jeans and T-shirt.
 Be yourself and be comfortable.
 Children should wear comfortable play clothes as activities can sometimes get messy.

 - Our multi-age Religious Education (RE) Program Activity Groups meet in person almost every Sunday from 10:00 AM to 11:00 AM and run at the same time as our Worship Service.
 Ask a greeter for directions to the classrooms.
 You’re welcome to keep your child with you.
 There are reserved areas in the Narthex and Sanctuary for families with young children.
 For more information, visit the family ministries pages.